 - Using the C clamp to retract the caliper piston: Before compressing pistons, open the brake fluid reservoir to prevent pressure buildup within the system.
 Slowly tighten the C-clamp until the brake piston is fully compressed.
 Be careful not to over-tighten, as this can damage the piston or caliper assembly.

 - Replace the brake pads: With the piston compressed, you can now easily remove the old brake pads and install the new ones.
 Make sure the new pads are properly seated and aligned before reassembling the brake system.

 - Reinstall the brake caliper: Slide the brake caliper back onto the brake rotor and secure it with the bolts.
 Double-check that everything is properly aligned and tightened before reinstalling the wheel.
 If you’re unsure about how to tighten the lug nuts, we have a guide on how to tighten lug nuts.

 - Test your brakes: After completing the brake pad replacement, test your brakes to ensure they are functioning correctly.
 Start by pumping the brake pedal to regain pressure in the brake system, and then take your vehicle for a test drive to confirm everything is working as it should.

-- Use the right size: Using a C Clamp that’s too small or too big for your brake caliper can lead to damage.
-Make sure you’re using the right size.
+- Use the Correct Size of C-Clamp: Using a C-Clamp that’s too small or too big for your brake caliper can lead to damage.
+Ensure you’re using the right size.

-- Apply pressure evenly: When tightening the C Clamp, make sure you’re applying pressure evenly.
+- Apply Pressure Evenly: When tightening the C-Clamp, ensure you’re applying pressure evenly.
 Too much pressure on one side can damage the piston or the caliper.